braze-inc/braze-docs/_docs/_user_guide/predictive_suite/predictive_churn/messaging_users.md

 ## Strategic Considerations

 Now that you’ve identified and selected the group of users at risk of churn that you feel require some incentives or a new messaging series to keep them active and engaged, what do you do?
 Do you just add them proactively to your current passive user series?
 Or do you build out a brand new series of Canvases and Campaigns?
-Below we have outlined some strategic considerations as well as guidence on how to implement filters to create segments and canvases driven by churn insights.

 __Here are a few ideas to consider:__